Attention#

 This represents a subtle but important shift in interpretation:

-• Euclidean distance \(\rightarrow\) lithology similarity (absolute proximity)
+• Euclidean distance \(\rightarrow\) similarity through proximity in feature space

 Because the dot product is scale-sensitive, the magnitude of \(\alpha\) strongly controls model behavior,